CM Punk: Initial debut and AEW World Champion (2021–2022)

 On August 20, 2021, Punk made his debut for All Elite Wrestling (AEW) at The First Dance event on Rampage, challenging Darby Allin to a match at the All Out pay-per-view event.
 This marked Punk's official return to professional wrestling after a seven-year retirement.
 Wrestling journalist Dave Meltzer said, "Punk's appearance in his home city drew one of the most amazing audience reactions to a pro wrestler in U.S. history.
 The reaction was compared to Montreal's reaction to Hulk Hogan in 2002 shortly after his WWE return, or the reaction to Triple H in Madison Square Garden a few months before that upon his return from a torn quad."
 Punk won the match against Allin at All Out on September 5.
-Following a brief feud with Eddie Kingston, whom Punk defeated at Full Gear on November 13, Punk experienced his first loss in AEW to MJF in a singles match on the February 2, 2022 episode of Dynamite after months of feuding between the two.
+Following a brief feud with Eddie Kingston, whom Punk defeated at Full Gear on November 13, Punk experienced his first loss in AEW to MJF in a singles match on February 2, 2022, episode of Dynamite after months of feuding between the two.
 Punk defeated MJF on March 6 at Revolution in a Dog Collar match.

 At Double or Nothing on May 29, Punk defeated Adam Page to win the AEW World Championship.
-Five days after winning the title, Punk announced on the June 3 episode of Rampage that he was taking a hiatus from competing to recover from a foot injury, but that he would remain champion.
+Five days after winning the title, Punk announced on June 3 episode of Rampage that he was taking a hiatus from competing to recover from a foot injury, but that he would remain champion.
 Jon Moxley was crowned as interim champion in Punk's place at AEW x NJPW: Forbidden Door on June 26.
 At the Quake by the Lake special episode of Dynamite on August 10, Punk made his return and confronted Moxley, igniting a title dispute.
-A match to determine the undisputed AEW World Champion took place on the August 24 episode of Dynamite, which Moxley won quickly.
+A match to determine the undisputed AEW World Champion took place on August 24 episode of Dynamite, which Moxley won quickly.
 After accepting Moxley's open challenge for anyone to face him on September 4 at All Out, Punk defeated Moxley at All Out to win the AEW World Championship for the second time.